bagisto/bagisto-docs/create_package.md

 In this file, we provide the name of the menu, its route & its icon.

-Now for route stated in `menu.php`, we need to create a controller to display view file.
+Now for route stated in menu.php, we need to create a controller to display view file.

 So inside Controllers we will create HelloWorldController.php and controller.php as: